npodonnell/MicroCipher/README.md

 Decryption is the same as encryption with the exception that the padding operation is reversed.

 To identify the last
-block an out-of-band signalling mechanism *is needed* since some valid padded blocks are also valid un-padded blocks therefore we can not identify the last block by examining its structure.
+block an out-of-band signalling mechanism *is needed* since every valid padded block is also a valid un-padded block therefore we can not identify the last block by examining its structure.

 Typically a read-ahead mechanism will attempt to read block n, and if block n has data, it will decrypt block n-1 as a